sahilmgandhi/IotShark/README.md

 # How to run:

+🚨🚨🚨 Please note that the following instructions have *only* been verified on MacOS.
+If you use Linux or Windows + WSL, your mileage may vary, and it might not work. 🚨🚨🚨

 1. Install the required libraries: `pip3 install -r requirements.txt`
 2. Set up the ip forwarding: `sudo sysctl net.inet.ip.forwarding=1`
 3. Run the app: `sudo python3 iotshark.py`